chedongchan/systematic_review/README.md

-# This is a systematic review of spontaneous activity of sensory neurons after peripheral nerve injury.
+# This is analysis and model training on data from my systematic review of spontaneous activity of sensory neurons after peripheral nerve injury.

 To view the project analysis, please see systematic_review_analysis.ipynb.
 Link below.   (https://github.com/chedongchan/systematic_review/blob/main/systematic_review_analysis.ipynb).